OWASP/Top10/2021/docs/0x00-notice.md

 # DRAFT

-## DO NOT USE THIS UNTIL IT'S DONE!
+!!! warning "DO NOT USE THIS UNTIL IT'S DONE!"
     This is a draft.
 Do not use this version.
 The presence of an Axx does not mean it's going to be in the final or the ordering of the final version.

 ## Current status